FCC votes 5-0 to bar China's Huawei, ZTE from government subsidy program

 In May, Trump signed a long-awaited executive order declaring a national emergency and barring U.S. companies from using telecommunications equipment made by companies posing a national security risk.
 The Trump administration also added Huawei to its trade blacklist in May, citing national security concerns.

+About a dozen rural U.S. telecom carriers that depend on inexpensive Huawei and ZTE switches and equipment were in discussion with Ericsson (ERICb.ST) and Nokia (NOKIA.HE) to replace their Chinese equipment, Reuters reported in June.

+The United States has been pressing nations not to grant Huawei access to 5G networks and alleged Huawei’s equipment could be used by Beijing for spying, which the Chinese company has repeatedly denied.

-Reporting by David Shepardson; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by David Shepardson; Editing by Chizu Nomiyama and Marguerita Choy